Relief - Corporate Headquarters

 The Foundation Split

 The Rothwell Foundation divides.
-Aldric takes the domain of rest and convenience, understanding that people don't just want things—they want to stop trying.
+Aldric claims the domain no one else wanted: rest.
+His brothers chose power, money, food, beauty, security, ambition.
+Aldric chose inertia.
+He understood that people don't just want to acquire things—they want to stop trying.

 1900s